mhcrnl/ogcalc/doc/gtk-c.rst

 one instance of the object at a time was possible, and :c:func:`main` had explicit knowledge of the creation and workings of the interface.

-This example bears many similarities with the C++ Glade example in Section :ref:`sec-cxxglade`.
-Some of the features offered by C++ may be taken advantage of using plain C and GObject.
+The following examples bear many similarities with the original examples, and also with the C++ examples in Section :ref:`sec-cxxglade` since the OO idioms map very closely to doing the same thing in C++.
+Some of the features offered by C++ may be taken advantage of using plain C and GObject, but it's quite obviously clunkier and more difficult to write and maintain.

 .. _fig-ogcalcgo:
 .. figure:: figures/c-gobject.png